hazae41/dstorage/README.md

 This is like JSON-RPC but there is no request-response

-There are only unidirectional JSON messages using the following format
+There are only JSON messages using the following format

 ```tsx
 {